ElyDotDev/SecureUPload/README.md

 - See [Documentation](http://projects.allii.ir/project/secureupload/documentation/)

 ## Requirements
 SecureUPload works with PHP 5.3.0 and above.
+HHVM is also tested and worked as well.

 ## Bugs & feature requests
 For submitting bugs or feature requests, use [Github repository issues](https://github.com/alirdn/SecureUPload/issues).